georgeerol/IotAwsSpark/README.md

 ### Overview

-This Python script simulates the journey of a vehicle traveling from San Francisco, CA to Dublin, CA. During the journey, it generates and sends various types of data (vehicle data, GPS data, traffic camera data, weather data, and emergency incident data) to Kafka topics.
-The simulation stops once the vehicle reaches Dublin, CA.
+This Python script simulates a vehicle's journey from San Francisco, CA, to Dublin, CA. During the trip, it generates and sends various types of data (vehicle, GPS, traffic camera, weather, and emergency incident data) to Kafka topics.
+The simulation stops once the car reaches Dublin, CA.

 ### Features